Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-We also investigated the evaporation dynamics of the droplet itself, in the pinned, constant radius regime (stages ii) and iii) in Figure \ref{fig : ImageSequence}).
-We used images from the same series of experiments used for measuring halo dynamics above, with additional measurements at 70\%RH and 80\%RH.
-With geometrical analysis of optical reflections of the illumination ring light (see \emph{Methods} and \emph{Supporting Information}), we extracted the temporal evolution of the contact angle, $\theta$ and the volume, $V$, of the droplet.
+We also investigated the evaporation dynamics of the droplet itself, which occurred concurrently with the halo expansion dynamics studied above.
+Again, we focused on the pinned, constant radius regime (stages ii) and iii) in Figure \ref{fig : ImageSequence}).
+We used images from the same series of experiments used for measuring halo dynamics previously, with additional measurements at 70\%RH and 80\%RH.
+With geometrical analysis of optical reflections of the illumination ring light (see \emph{Materials and Methods} and \emph{Supporting Information}), we extracted the temporal evolution of the volume, $V$, of the droplet.
 We performed this analysis until spontaneous depinning of the contact line.

 Figure \ref{fig : Drop_All}a presents the results at different RH, showing average behavior and standard deviation across at least 5 experimental repeats at each RH.
 For clarity, we have normalized in Figure \ref{fig : Drop_All}a the droplet volume by the initial volume, $V_0 = V(t=0)$ in order to compensate for natural fluctuations in $V_0$ coming from the manual drop deposition process ($V_0 = \qty{0.95(0.08)}{\micro\liter}$ across all experiments).